LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

-# IFT6758 Group Repo Template
+# IFT6758 Project Milestone 1

 This repository contains the code and assets for the IFT6758 NHL Play-by-Play Analysis project.
 It includes both the main analytical notebook (`milestone1.ipynb`) and a Jekyll-based blog (`myblog`) used to showcase results.